yoga sequence

 Mastering Yoga Arm Balances: A Complete Guide for Beginners & Advanced Practitioners

 Yoga arm balance poses are some of the most visually impressive yet technically challenging poses in yoga practice.
-They require a combination of strength, flexibility, balance, and mental focus.
+They require a combination of strength, flexibility, balance and mental focus.
 Many beginners struggle with these poses due to a lack of proper technique and preparation.

 What Are Yoga Arm Balances?